-If you'd like to have a Barn Quilts of Black Hawk County brochure mailed to you, or to submit your barn quilt for the brochure/webpage, please contact us.
+If you'd like to have a Barn Quilts of Black Hawk County brochure mailed to you, or if you'd like to submit your barn quilt for the brochure and web page, please contact us.

-Turn-by-turn directions for the West Black Hawk County Barn Quilt Tour are available to download and print HERE.
-The tour includes 13 locations, 24 quilts and 2 businesses.
-Driving time of he tour is approximately 2.5 hours.
+Turn-by-turn directions for the Western Black Hawk County Barn Quilt Tour are available to download and print HERE.
+The tour includes 13 locations, 22 quilts and 2 businesses.
+Driving time of the tour is approximately 1.5 hours.

 Gene & Diane Anderson

 “This barn quilt was a complete surprise from my husband, Gene, to me.
 It is a 4x4 square with four big, beautiful tulips, of four colors: yellow, pink, rose, and purple.
 I’ve always loved tulips and have many in my flower gardens.
 I am partial to them because of my heritage of my father’s side, which is from Holland.
 I can see it from our kitchen window and enjoy it every day.
 It was painted by Jan Jefferson of Dunkerton, Iowa.”

 3845 East Big Rock Road, Waterloo